IainMcManus/iOSCoreLibrary/README.md

    * A control based off of UIView
    * An array a pair of controls both of which are based off of UIView
    * An array where the first element is a UITabBar, UIToolBar or UINavigationBar and the second item is a UITabBarItem, UIBarButtonItem or UINavigationItem
+   * An array where the first element is a UISegmentedControl and the second element is a NSNumber of the segment index (0 based) to highlight.
+   * [NSNull null] **(not nil)** to add an element that will have a description and a colour associated with it but will not highlight an area.
  * **elementDescription** is the text to associate with the element

 The code below (from the sample app) shows how to add an element that is an item in a navigation bar

 	[overlay addElement:@[self.mainNavigationBar, self.addPetButton]
 			description:@"Tap here to add a new pet."];

+You can also add an unhighlighted element.
+An unhighlighted element does not have a colour or description but it will cut out the background.
+To add an unhighlighted element use this method:

+	- (void) addUnhighlightedElement:(NSObject*) element;

+ * **element** follows the same rules as for the addElement method:
+   * A control based off of UIView
+   * An array a pair of controls both of which are based off of UIView
+   * An array where the first element is a UITabBar, UIToolBar or UINavigationBar and the second item is a UITabBarItem, UIBarButtonItem or UINavigationItem
+   * An array where the first element is a UISegmentedControl and the second element is a NSNumber of the segment index (0 based) to highlight.
+   * [NSNull null] **(not nil)** to add an element that will have a description and a colour associated with it but will not highlight an area.

 ## Showing an Overlay